canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ## Deploy and integrate the `opensearch-connect-integrator` charm

-You are almost done with the ETL task, the only remaining part is to move data from Apache Kafka to Opensearch.
+You are almost done with the ETL task, the only remaining part is to move data from Apache Kafka to OpenSearch.
 To do that, deploy another Kafka Connect integrator named `opensearch-connect-integrator` in the `sink` mode:

 ```bash